roycan/roycan.github.io/_posts/2018-10-15-ICarchitecture.md

 Please choose 1:
 1. Get the same team who designed to develop the system
 2. Get at least part of the design team to be part of the development team
-3. Take a software architect from the design team as design consultant in the development phase and resolve each development obstacle inkeeping with the principles of the architecture
+3. Take a software architect from the design team as design consultant in the development phase and resolve each development obstacle in keeping with the principles of the architecture
 4. Make sure that a software architect, who understands the design, guides the development and inspects if the architectural constraints in the design document are observed.

 This is like in making a building.
 Every great and large building has an architect all the way from its start to the end.

-The basic architectdure will look like this:
+The basic architecture will look like this: